There is no APTAS for 2-dimensional vector bin packing: Revisited: Vector Bin Covering has no APTAS

-where $\beta(\cdot)$ is an arbitrary function which will be fixed later.\footnote{Note the difference in size of dummy vectors from \Cref{sec:revised}.} If a unit cover (or bin) has at least one dummy vector then we call it a D-bin.
-Otherwise, if a unit cover has no dummy vectors the we call it a non-D-bin. \begin{observation} Any set of 5 vectors can cover a bin.
+where $\beta(\cdot)$ is a function from instances of 3-Dimensional Matching to positive integers (note that the size of dummy vectors is different from \Cref{sec:revised}).
+If a bin has at least one dummy vector then we call it a D-bin.
+Otherwise, if a bin has no dummy vectors the we call it a non-D-bin.
+Again, we note a few properties of the constructed vectors. \begin{observation} Any set of 5 vectors can cover a bin.
 Any vector along with a dummy vector can cover a bin.
-At least 2 vectors are needed to form a unit cover. \end{observation} Though, as we observe, any bin can be covered using a dummy vector along with another vector.
-We now show that for a non-D-bin the optimal cover has cardinality 4. \begin{lemma} A set of four vectors covers a non-D-bin if and only if it corresponds to a tuple. \end{lemma} Now, we are ready to prove our main lemma showing our reduction is indeed a gap preserving reduction. \begin{lemma} If a MAX-3-DM instance $I_M$ has a solution with $\beta(I_M)$ tuples then there is a solution to the vector bin covering instance with $|T|+3q-3\beta(I_M)$ tuples.
-Otherwise, if all the solutions of $I_M$ have at most $\alpha(I_M)$ tuples then the constructed instance can cover at most $|T|+3q-\frac{16}{5}\beta(I_M)+\frac{\alpha(I_M)}{5}$ bins, where $\alpha(\cdot)$ is an arbitrary function. \end{lemma} \begin{proof} Suppose that $\text{OPT}(I_M)\geq \beta(I_M)$.
-Then we can cover $\beta(I_M)$ bins using $4\beta(I_M)$ vectors corresponding to the $\beta(I_M)$ tuples from the solution of $I_M$ using \Cref{lem:vectorcor2}.
-Now, we have $|T|+3q-4\beta(I_M)$ non-dummy vectors left along with exactly $|T|+3q-4\beta(I_M)$ dummy vectors.
-These vectors, by \Cref{obs:coversize}, can cover $|T|+3q-4\beta(I_M)$ bins.
+At least 2 vectors are needed to form a bin. \end{observation} \begin{observation} A set of four vectors covers a non-D-bin if and only if it corresponds to a tuple. \end{observation} Now we are ready to prove our main lemma showing our reduction is indeed a gap preserving reduction. \begin{lemma} If a MAX-3-DM instance $I_M$ has a solution with $\beta(I_M)$ tuples then there is a solution to the Vector Bin Covering instance with $|T|+3q-3\beta(I_M)$ tuples.
+Otherwise, if all the solutions of $I_M$ have at most $\alpha(I_M)$ tuples then the constructed instance can cover at most $|T|+3q-\frac{16}{5}\beta(I_M)+\frac{\alpha(I_M)}{5}$ bins, where $\alpha(\cdot)$ is a function from MAX-3-DM instances to positive integers. \end{lemma} \begin{proof} Suppose that $\text{OPT}(I_M)\geq \beta(I_M)$.
+As in \Cref{lem:main}, we use the optimal solution and \Cref{obs:vectorcor2} to cover $\beta(I_M)$ bins using $4\beta(I_M)$ non-dummy vectors while $|T|+3q-4\beta(I_M)$ bins are covered with the remaining vectors using \Cref{obs:coversize}.